maksim-shaidulin/lingoda/README.md

 * Add healthcheck probes
 * Use multi-stage Docker builds to make the image smaller and secure
 * Do not use a root user to run the app
+* Migrate to Helm and use hooks to run DB migrations automatically